 With most inbound marketing content, this means collecting some sort of contact information via a form on a landing page or a conversational marketing chatbot.

 You’ve attracted strangers to your brand.
 You’ve converted the right visitors – i.e. your target buyer personas – into leads.
 Now it’s time to turn leads into customers.
-But odd as it may sound, most businesses overlook this crucial element of their video content marketing strategy.
+But, as odd as it may sound, most businesses overlook this crucial element of their video content marketing strategy.

-This is where video really comes into its own, as, according to HubSpot, four-times as many customers would rather watch a video about a product than read about it.
+This is where video content marketing really comes into its own, as, according to HubSpot, four times as many customers would rather watch a video about a product than read about it.
 And with good reason.
-Video is an extremely immersive medium that is great for explaining complex functionality and emoting about product benefits.
-It’s much more visceral than reading alone.
-Afterall, the old adage is that a picture is worth a thousand words.
+Video is an immersive medium that’s perfect for explaining complex functionality and emoting about product benefits.

 Testimonials are perhaps the most obvious kind of closer video, such as this one from independent financial advisers Robertson Baxter: